bartificer/programming-by-stealth/docs/pbs83.md

 </div>
 ```

-In this case each Card is a little simpler than the kitchen sink examples above.
-Each Card consists of an image cap, and a Card body containing just a Card title, some regular Card text & a Card link.
+In this case, each Card is a little simpler than the kitchen sink examples above.
+Each Card consists of an image cap and a Card body containing just a Card title, some regular Card text, and a Card link.

 This produces a Card Group that looks like this:

 ![Card Group Example](../assets/pbs83/Screenshot-2019-10-04-at-00.33.07.png)

 We can convert this card group into a card deck by simply changing `card-group` to `card-deck`.
-When we do that we get a Card Deck that looks like this:
+When we do that, we get a Card Deck that looks like this:

 ![Card Deck Example](../assets/pbs83/Screenshot-2019-10-04-at-00.35.26.png)

 ## A Challenge

-This challenge aims to draw together many of the topics we’ve recently covered into a single real-world example.
+This challenge aims to draw together many of the topics we’ve recently covered into a single real world example.

 The website [exchangeratesapi.io](https://exchangeratesapi.io/) makes a list of currency exchange rates published by the European Central Bank (ECB) available via a JSON web service.

-When you send a GET request to the URL `https://api.exchangeratesapi.io/latest` you’ll get back a JSON string representing the current exchange rates between the Euro and a number of major world currencies.
+When you send a GET request to the URL `https://api.exchangeratesapi.io/latest`, you’ll get back a JSON string representing the current exchange rates between the Euro and a number of major world currencies.
 Here’s a sample of the kind of data the web service returns:

 ```javascript
 {